A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-\myPar{Sampling Participants} We will invite personal contacts and collaborators from different organizations, involving software developers, project managers, and company managers.
-Note that we exclude self-employed or freelancer developers who typically ask for a fixed payment for a specific task or project.
-In addition, we will distribute a second version (to distinguish both populations) of our survey through our social media networks.
-Our goal is to acquire at least 30 responses to obtain a reasonable understanding of applied and preferred payments.
-Note that we will not pay incentives for participating in the survey.
-We expect that the survey will take 10 minutes at most, but will verify the required time and understandability of the survey through test runs with three PhD students from our work groups.
+Our goal was to acquire at least 30 responses to obtain a reasonable understanding of applied and preferred payments.
+Since we did not evaluate the survey data using inferential statistics, we based our sample-size planning on the limited access to a small, specialized number of potential participants.
+Note that we did not pay incentives for participating in the survey.
+We expected that the survey would take 10 minutes at most, and did verify the required time and understandability of the survey through test runs with three PhD students from our work groups.

-\myPar{Analysis Plan} To specify the payoff functions for our experiment, we will analyze the absolute frequency of combinations of different payment components to identify the most-preferred and most-applied combinations.
-For these two combinations, we will compute the mean values for their weights.
+\myPar{Analysis Plan} To specify the payoff functions for our experiment, we considered the absolute frequency of combinations of different payment components.
+Precisely, to identify the MA and MP combinations, we chose the respective combination that was selected by the largest number of respondents (i.e., modal value).
+For these two combinations, we computeed the mean values for their weights.
+We performed a graphical-outlier analysis using boxplots~\cite{tukey1977exploratory}, excluding participants with extreme values (i.e., three inter quartile ranges above the third quartile or below the first quartile).
 As an example, assume that most of our participants would state to prefer the combination of fixed wages (with a weight of 75\,\% on average) and bug bounties (25\,\% on average).
-Then, we would define a cost function as $0.75 * payment_{fix} + 0.25*(bugs_{correct} * reward_{quality})$.
+Then, we would define a cost function as $0.75 \cdot payment_{fix} + 0.25 \cdot (bugs_{correct} \cdot reward_{quality})$.

-\myPar{Threats to Validity} Our survey relies mostly on our personal contacts, which may bias its outcomes.
-We can mitigate this threat, since we have a broad set of collaborators in different countries and organizations.
-Moreover, defining the \enquote{ideal} payoff function for practitioners may pressure the participants, is hard to define (e.g., considering different countries, open-source communities, or expectations), and challenging to measure (e.g., what is preferred or efficient).
+\myPar{Threats to Validity} Our survey relied mostly on our personal contacts, which may have biased its outcomes.
+We mitigated this threat, since we have a broad set of collaborators in different countries and organizations.
+Moreover, defining the \enquote{ideal} payoff function for practitioners may pressure the participants, is hard to define (e.g., considering different countries, organizational cultures, open-source communities, or expectations), and challenging to measure (e.g., what is preferred or efficient).
 However, this is due to the nature of our experiment and the property we study: financial incentives.
-Consequently, these threats remain and we have to discuss their potential impact, which can only be mitigated with an appropriately large sample population.
+Consequently, these threats remain and we discuss their potential impact, which can only be mitigated with an appropriately large sample population.